merely-useful/py-rse/index.md

 the \gref{target}{build_target}\index{build target} of the rule is `results/moby_dick.csv`, its single \gref{prerequisite}{prerequisite} is the file `data/moby_dick.txt`, and the two are separated by a single colon `:`.
-(There is no limit on the length of statement lines in Makefiles, but to aid readability we have used a backslash (`\`) character to split what was quite a long third line.)
+There is no limit on the length of statement lines in Makefiles, but to aid readability we have used a backslash (`\`) character to split the lengthy third line in this example.

 The target and prerequisite tell Make what depends on what.
 The line below them describes the \gref{recipe}{build_recipe}\index{build recipe}